-Centra alisation of orders (2) Orders Trade Date NAV calculation and publication date Orders Settlement Date 12:00 CI CET for STP orders, ET for non STP orders e Valuation Day (D) Valuation Day (D) Day after the Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (1)
+Centralisation of orders (2) Orders Trade Date NAV calculation and publication date Orders Settlement Date 14:00 CET for STP orders, 12:00 CET for non STP orders on the Valuation Day (D) Valuation Day (D) Day after the Valuation Day (D+1) Maximum three bank business days after the Valuation Day (D+3) (1)

 (1) If the settlement day is a currency holiday, the settlement will occur the following business day.
 Each time the "Orders Settlement Date" occurs before or on the same day of the "NAV calculation and publication date", the "Orders Settlement Date" will instead happen the next bank business day following the "NAV calculation and publication date.